-Pears, like apples which are related, come in thousands of varieties.
+Pears, like apples, come in thousands of varieties.
 However, unlike apples, their fine granular flesh is more fragile and often improves in flavor after they are picked.
 Pears are wide at the bottom than at the top while only a few varieties are spherical in shape.
-Pears are not colored as most fruits including apples with their skin color ranging from dull brown to soft green.
-They are very fragile and easily bruised when ripe thus are always harvested before they are fully mature.
-The fruit ripens from the inside before it is evident on the skin.
-Pears need to be washed thoroughly just like any other fruit before they are consumed or processed.
+Pears grow in a wide variety of environments, and the world's largest producers are China, Argentina, Italy, and the United states.

 Uses And Benefits Of Pears

 Pears can be consumed as fresh, canned, juice, or dried.
 Pears juice can be used in jellies and jam in combination with other fruits including berries.
 Pears are low in calories, but high in fiber.
 The fruit is an excellent source of vitamin C and other minerals such as copper, iron, and manganese. it